harvester/harvester/enhancements/20240223-hugepage-support.md

 ## Motivation

+### Background

+The Linux huge page support is a somewhat obscure feature whose use and behavior is not obvious for most users;
+therefore some explanation seems useful before stating the specific things that we propose to do with Harvester to enable use of huge pages.

+#### What Huge Pages Are

 The Linux kernel normally manages physical memory in units of the processor's smallest native page frame size.
 For many processors, including `x86_64` and `arm64`, this is 4KiB.
 This size is determined by the granularity of the processor MMU's page table entry.